jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

             self.assertIsNot(0, False)

             # assert 0.0 is False
+            assert 0.0 is not False

   the test passes.

 * I use assertIs_ to compare a float_ (binary floating point decimal number) with :ref:`False<test_what_is_false>`

   .. code-block:: python
-    :lineno-start: 92
+    :lineno-start: 71
-    :emphasize-lines: 8
+    :emphasize-lines: 3

-            # assert 0 is False
-            assert 0 is not False
-            # self.assertIs(0, False)
-            self.assertIsNot(0, False)

             # assert 0.0 is False
             assert 0.0 is not False
             self.assertIs(0.0, False)

             # assert 'a string' is False
+            assert 'a string' is not False

   the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`